How the course programme works

 Part 3 Traffic skills driving lessons

-During the part 3 lessons observation, anticipation, risk assessment, planning and judgement skills become far more critical as you deal with higher speeds and increased volumes of traffic and/or other road users.
+During the part 3 lessons observation, anticipation, risk assessment, control, accuracy, planning and judgement skills become far more critical as you deal with higher speeds and increased volumes of traffic and/or other road users.
 You could call these traffic skills or thinking/decision making skills.

 The first lesson in part 3 aims to make sure the key thinking skills are in place before dealing with some of the most hazardous aspects of driving, namely dual carriageways, busy town/city centres and driving on national speed limit roads.
 Once you have established sufficient awareness of the potential hazards and risks involved you will better appreciate the need to adopt a defensive driving style and if saving money or the planet is important to you, the need to adopt an eco-safe driving approach.